 Maggie began planning to retire from dietetics and decided to start self-publishing the books she had written over the years.
 She raised the idea with Alan over dinner at the Bailbrook Hotel in Bath early in February, during a two night stay.
 Had they booked a month later, they could not have got there because of heavy snow, reminiscent of her own birth years before.
 Maggie decided to publish her books under the Eregendal brand rather than as a self-published author, and the first book, The Vision and Beyond, was published in July.
-A few months later, in October, Maggie was finally diagnosed with Autistic Spectrum Disorder.
+In October, Maggie was diagnosed with Autistic Spectrum Disorder.
 It was like a revelation to her.
-At last she understood why she does not think the way many other people think.
-It explained many of her difficulties as a child, for many undiagnosed Autists suffer from severe depression.
-And at last she understood the strange vision in the first part of The Vision and Beyond.
-It describes the way an autistic person tries to understand the world around, when everyone else seems to understand it without a problem.
+At last she understood many of her difficulties as a child, and the strange vision in the first part of The Vision and Beyond, which describes how an autistic person struggles to understand a world everyone else seems to understand without a problem.

 Eregendal Publishers & Music

-The name Eregéndal comes from the name of a character in one of Maggie Shaw’s earliest books, shortly to be published in the Autumn of 2020.
+The name Eregéndal comes from the name of a character in one of Maggie Shaw’s earliest books, The Eagle and The Butterfly, which was published on 5th October 2020.
 The unique name was created from naming patterns in Celtic and Germanic folklore.

-Micro-publishing business Eregendal was set up in 2018 to publish novels in Visionary Fiction and Christian Mystic genres, which tend not to be accepted by main-stream publishers for commercial reasons.
+Micro-publishing business Eregendal was set up in 2018 to publish novels in Visionary Fiction, Christian Mystic and fantasy genres, which tend not to be accepted by main-stream publishers for commercial reasons.
 We use Print On Demand to produce our paperbacks and also sell every title as an e-book, which enables our titles to be produced in a cheaper, more ecologically friendly way than those used by traditional publishers.

 Publish your Book with Eregendal

-While Eregendal does not operate as a traditional publisher, it is possible to publish under our imprint if you have an unpublished novel in the Visionary Fiction or Christian Mystic genres.
+While Eregendal does not operate as a traditional publisher, it is possible to publish under our imprint if you have an unpublished novel with a fantasy, Visionary Fiction or Christian Mystic theme.
 We are also happy to give basic guidance to unpublished writers about self-publishing and will send our free Information Sheet upon request.
 Please email email@example.com for further information.